Fernand Léger, French, 1881 - 1955

 depicts the seated artist on the left and the standing figure of his dealer, Léonce Rosenberg, proprietor of the Galerie de l'Effort Moderne in Paris, on the right.
 Sporting hats and suits, the two men are presented as simplified, schematized figures amidst a dense city scene composed of rigid geometric elements, including a boat and a footbridge, which the artist arranged to create a sense of receding space.

-With Léonce Rosenberg, Galerie de l'Effort Moderne, Paris, acquired from the artist .
+Acquired from the artist by Léonce Rosenberg, Galerie de l'Effort Moderne, Paris .
 Bernard Davis, La France Art Institute, Philadelphia, by 1934 and probably as early as 1933 ; gift to PMA, 1950.

 1. Georges Bauquier, Fernand Léger: catalogue raisonné, 1920-1924, 1992, no. 386.
 Rosenberg, who is said to be the figure depicted on the right, was Léger's dealer at the time (Léger signed a contract with him in 1918).
 The painting was reproduced in Rosenberg's Bulletin de l'Effort Moderne, no. 10, December 1924.